-Whether or not American interests were in any way connected with the seizure is yet unknown.
-But there is evidence that the United States took advantage of the dispute between the U.S.S.R. and China to revive its old proposals for the "neutralization" of the railroad and when these fell through did everything possible to hinder a settlement of the conflict.
+Mantell's visit acquires more significance when viewed in the light of subsequent events.
+There is ample evidence that the United States took advantage of the dispute between the U.S.S.R. and China to revive its old proposals for the "neutralization" of the railroad and when these fell through did everything possible to hinder a settlement of the conflict.